JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 ### Dice Pool Mod

 Represent either an addition or subtraction of dice to the Combat Roll Dice Pool in which this Ammo is being used.
-This is to represent ammunition types that warrant a change effectiveness.
+Used to represent Ammo that significantly modifies the combat effectiveness of the Combat Roll.

 For instance, a bomb arrow is significantly more dangerous than a standard arrow, so it would receive additional dice.
 However, a blunted practice arrow (such as the comical boxing glove arrow) is significantly less dangerous than a standard arrow, so it would lose dice.

 ### Base Dice Tier Adjustment

 Adjusts the Base Dice Tier level for the Combat Roll the Ammo is being used with.
+Used to represent Ammo that adjusts the consistency and reliability of the Combat Roll.

 For instance, let's say a character has a "Light Bow (+0) (Two-handed)" Combat Roll (which has a level 0 Base Dice Tier meaning it's Base Dice would be 3d6 unless otherwise adjusted).
 If the character were to use a "Light Arrow - Survival" (which would represent a poorly constructed arrow made as a last ditch effort in a survival situation) which has a -1 Base Dice Tier Adjustment, then the Combat Roll would have a -1 Base Dice Tier ("2d6, 1d4" for it's Base Dice).
 If instead a "Light Arrow - Standard" were used which has a +0 Base Dice Tier Adjustment, then the Combat Roll would have a Base Dice Tier of +0 ("3d6" for it's Base Dice).